 As a native of Altishahr (southern Xinjiang) who was educated in Uyghur language, she has extensive knowledge of written and oral Uyghur literature, musical traditions and cultural practices.
 She has documented and digitized an extensive amount of Uyghur folklore, festivals and other endangered cultural heritage.
 She is also working on collaborative digitization projects on Muslim Asia and on transnational Indigenous solidarity and history-making to expand the concept of global indigeneity.

 Dr. Kadir’s films and exhibitions contribute to the conceptualization of the poetics and politics of digital media in the representation of indigeneity, traditional knowledge, memory, language and cultural heritage, and to the ethical use of new media through collaboration with originating communities.
-She is the recipient of several grants, including from the Social Sciences and Humanities Research Council of Canada (SSHRC).
+She is the recipient of several grants, including from the Social Sciences and Humanities Research Council of Canada (SSHRC) for the project titled Transnationally Indigenous.

 Her previous collaborations include The Contest of the Fruits, Landscapes of Injustice, Sq’éwlets: A Stó:lo-Coast Salish community in the Fraser River Valley project, AI-generated Anonymity project, Ethnographic Terminalia multimedia and multi-sited exhibitions, and The Intellectual Property Issues in Cultural Heritage Project.